liam-pat/popclip-extensions/source/Chatwise.popclipext/README.md

 Select any text, click the PopClip menu button, and the ChatWise app will open with your text.
 You can choose between:

 - Default ChatWise processing
-- Translate to English (uses the translate2English prompt)
+- Translation (uses the trnasaction prompt)

 ## How It Works